ciwchris/books/list.md

 ## Other

+- Different: gender through the eyes of a primatologist, Frans de Waal (Or maybe any of his book, Peterson)
+- From Extraterrestrials to Animal Minds: Six Myths of Evolution, Simon Conway Morris (Langauage of God 122)
 - Agile Conversations: Transform Your Conversations, Transform Your Culture, Douglas Squirrel, Jeffrey Fredrick
 - God Can't: How to Believe in God and Love after Tragedy, Abuse, and Other Evils, Thomas Jay Oord
 - The Better Angels of Our Nature: Why Violence Has Declined, Steven Pinker